All Episodes

 I minored in philosophy.

-So I'm not bashing academics in that sense at all, but you cannot sit in the classroom and teach somebody how to be Jordan Belfour, like that motherfucker was always gonna sell.
+So I'm not bashing academics in that sense at all, but you cannot sit in a classroom and teach somebody how to be Jordan Belfort.

-Actually, when I worked for uh Marcus Evans, which is a pretty well known, like not sketchy, but edgy, like Chicago, really sales more than trading floor company.
+Actually, when I worked for Marcus Evans, which is a pretty well-known, like, not sketchy, but edgy, like Chicago, really sales more than trading floor company.

-Like what we sold was the opportunities for different C level executives of corporations to meet each other.
+Like what we sold was the opportunities for different C-level executives and corporations to meet each other.

-But I actually pitched uh Jordan Belfort about going to one of our summits.
+But I actually pitched Jordan Belfort about going to one of our summits.

 Was that a cool experience?